 I’m aware I’ll have missed loads out here so if you have any to add then pop them in the comments!

 If you liked this blog post then you might like these others ones:

-- My top feminist posts
+- Inspiring feminist blog posts

 - For those who don’t really think the gender pay gap is a problem

 - Top 6 tips for raising feminist kids

 - How the patriarchy ruins sex for us all